jcoumont/challenge-card-game-becode/README.md

 This project has for objective to introduce de OOP in Python with a small card game.
 ## How
 The game starts by creating 4 players, initializes a deck of 52 cards and distributes to each player a random set of cards.
-On each turn, each player play a random card.
+On each turn, each player plays a random card.
-The game is finish when all players have played all their cards.
+The game is finish when all players have played all their cards or if a player is sure to win due his high score.
 ## Functionalities
 ### Must have
     - [x] working until each player doesn't have any card left